jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 ## ~~create model for workout objects~~

 ## current user
+- this is going to be stored in its own typescript file called currentuser.ts
-- for now the current user will be declared and stored in app.vue, this probably won't be permenant but we haven't gone over where else to store it yet
+- will be declared and stored here
+- will have a function called refCurrentUser which just returns the currentUser variable, allowing other files to import and use it

 ## for god's sake fix the dummy data
 - all the types and names are in different orders